-The placebo-controlled renal transplant study generally showed fewer adverse events occurring in ≥10% of patients.
+The placebo-controlled renal transplant study generally showed fewer adverse events occurring in \geq 10% of patients.
 In addition, those that occurred were not only qualitatively similar to the azathioprine-controlled renal transplant studies, but also occurred at lower rates, particularly for infection, leukopenia, hypertension, diarrhea and respiratory infection.
-However, the following adverse events were reported in the placebo-controlled renal transplant studies with an incidence of ≥10%: urinary tract disorder, bronchitis and pneumonia.
+However, the following adverse events were reported in the placebo-controlled renal transplant study but not reported in the azathioprine-controlled renal transplant studies with an incidence of ≥10%: urinary tract disorder, bronchitis and pneumonia.